DipsisTez/dither-image/README.md

 ## Notice

 > This product is my own development created on creative initiative.
-> This is not a commercial product
+> This is not a commercial product.

 ## _This project is still a work in progress._